 Today’s Wonder of the Day was inspired by Sheila.
 Sheila Wonders, “Dragonflies” Thanks for WONDERing with us, Sheila!

-Dragonflies have been around a really long time.
-Experts believe dragonflies existed over 300 million years ago.
-A fossil has been found that reveals that ancient dragonflies may have had a wingspan of over two feet (about 76 centimeters) in width!
-The largest dragonfly alive today lives in Costa Rica and only has a wingspan of a little over seven inches (or about 18 centimeters).
+Dragonflies have been around for a long time.
+Experts believe they existed over 300 million years ago.
+One fossil reveals that ancient dragonflies may have had a wingspan of over two feet (about 76 centimeters)!
+The largest dragonfly alive today lives in Costa Rica.
+Its wingspan is just a little over seven inches (or about 18 centimeters).

 One of the most striking features of the dragonfly is its large eyes.
-Unlike human eyes that have just one lens, dragonfly eyes are made up of up to 30,000 separate lenses!
+Unlike human eyes that have just one lens, dragonfly eyes are made of up to 30,000 separate lenses!
 Its eyes enable a dragonfly to see all around it.
-Unfortunately, despite their many lenses, dragonfly eyes don't allow them to see details very well.
+Unfortunately, despite their many lenses, dragonflies don’t see details very well.

 Dragonflies put their speed to good use.
-They are predators that eat other insects, including mosquitoes, gnats, flies, bees, ants, and wasps.
+They are predators that eat other insects.
+Their favorite snacks are mosquitoes, gnats, flies, bees, ants, and wasps.

-When dragonflies are first hatched, they are called nymphs and they live in the water for up to several years.
+Right after dragonflies hatch, they are called nymphs.
+They may live in the water for several years.
 This is why you will often find dragonflies around water, such as marshes, lakes, ponds, and wetlands.
 Once they leave the water and begin to fly, though, they only live for about a month.

-Dragonflies can be found all over the world.
+Where can you find dragonflies?
+Just about anywhere!
 In fact, there are about 3,000 different types of dragonflies around the world.

-Dragonflies have been viewed differently by various cultures over the years.
-In Europe, for example, dragonflies have often been viewed as evil or sinister.
+Various cultures have seen dragonflies differently over the years.
+In Europe, for example, dragonflies have often been viewed as evil.
 In Japan, though, they are seen as symbols of courage, strength, and happiness.
-The Japanese often feature dragonflies in art and literature, particularly haiku.
+There, people often feature dragonflies in art and literature, particularly haiku.